swlaschin/fsharpforfunandprofit.gitbook/posts/convenience-functions-as-interfaces.md

 ---

-An important aspect of functional programming is that, in a sense, all functions are �interfaces�, meaning that many of the roles that interfaces play in object-oriented design are implicit in the way that functions work.
+An important aspect of functional programming is that, in a sense, all functions are "interfaces", meaning that many of the roles that interfaces play in object-oriented design are implicit in the way that functions work.

 In fact, one of the critical design maxims, "program to an interface, not an implementation", is something you get for free in F#.

-To see how this works, let�s compare the same design pattern in C# and F#.
-For example, in C# we might want to use the �decorator pattern� to enhance some core code.
+To see how this works, let's compare the same design pattern in C# and F#.
+For example, in C# we might want to use the "decorator pattern" to enhance some core code.

-Let�s say that we have a calculator interface:
+Let's say that we have a calculator interface:

 ```
 interface ICalculator